Renewable Energy Sources: the definitive guide

-The UK has been generating increasing amounts of clean energy from renewable sources ever since the late 80s.
+The UK has been generating increasing amounts of clean energy from renewable sources since the late 1980s.
 With gas and oil supplies from the North and Irish seas gradually dwindling and driving wholesale energy prices upwards, Britain needs to commit to green energy to ensure reasonable prices, energy independence and to meet fast approaching emissions targets.

 - Renewable energy will not run out.

 - Renewable energy does not have a negative impact on the environment.